Sangeeta2804/Retail-Sales-Project-SQL/README.md

 SELECT DISTINCT category FROM retail_sales

-#-- Data Analysis & Business Key Problems & Answers
+##Data Analysis & Business Key Problems & Answers

  -- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05